ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 con:

 * Decrementing-`nSequence` Pro:
-  * Can be implemented with existing 2023 Bitcoin.
+  * Can be implemented with existing 2025 Bitcoin.
   * Can be used by more than two participants.
 * Decrementing-`nSequence` Con:
   * Pushes a lot of data onchain in case of a unilateral close.

-Decker-Russell-Osuntokun ("eltoo") reduces the unilateral close to only two transactions, but cannot be implemented without changes to Bitcoin consensus as of 2023, and is thus not an option.
+Decker-Russell-Osuntokun ("eltoo") reduces the unilateral close to only two transactions in the economically-rational case.
+It can be emulated with 2025 Bitcoin, but would require an onerous number of parallel signing sessions once the mechanism has had enough updates.

 Law also presents two other mechanisms in [Efficient Factories For Lightning Channels][].